mysociety/zurich_mobile/README.md

 `platforms/android/cordova` and run `./log`.
 I found that I needed to be in the directory for it to actually print anything, YMMV.
 - Leave the emulators running once they start, it's much quicker!
+- If you're using your own FMS backend, you'll need to add an `<access origin="" />` tag to `config.xml` to allow access from within the app. **Make sure** you remove any such lines before building/committing!

 Releasing
 ---------